-Buying more shares for your Shared Ownership home
+Buying more shares in your Shared Ownership home

 As a leaseholder of a Shared Ownership property bought either new, as a resale or via Social HomeBuy, you can buy further shares of your property.
-This process is known as “staircasing”, enabling you to own a greater proportion of your home.
-The greater the share you buy of your home, the less rent you will pay to Peabody.
-If you staircase to 100% you become an outright owner and pay no rent.
+This process is known as “Staircasing”, enabling you to own a greater proportion of your home.
+The greater the share you buy of your home, the less rent you pay to Peabody.
+If you Staircase to 100% you become an outright owner and pay no rent.

 Most people aspire to own their own property and you made the step towards this when you bought your affordable home, even if you do not own outright.

 Buying a greater proportion of your home has a number of benefits:

 - You reduce the amount of rent you are paying to Peabody.

 - If you decide to sell your home, the greater percentage you own the more profit you will make if the value of your home has increased.